- CrashPlan for Small Business

 - CrashPlan for Home: The User directory or Home folder of the user profile that installed the CrashPlan app.

-- CrashPlan PRO: Your administrator may configure the default backup file selection; the User directory or Home folder is selected by default.
+- CrashPlan for Small Business: Your administrator may configure the default backup file selection; the User directory or Home folder is selected by default.

 - Code42 for Enterprise: Your administrator may configure the default backup file selection; the User directory or Home folder is selected by default.